Voyager: Real-Time Splatting City-Scale Gaussians on Resource-Constrained Devices: Introduction

-To deploy such an algorithm between the client and the cloud, our key observation is that, as the user navigates through a 3D scene, \textit{the number of newly visible Gaussians introduced by continuous viewpoint changes remains roughly constant}, assuming a general case of a smooth user motion.
-By leveraging this property, our algorithm avoids streaming the final rendered images.
-Instead, we send the intermediate data, i.e., Gaussians required for the splatting stage, to the client.
-We show that our algorithm not only fits well within the wireless bandwidth constraints but also exhibits strong scalability, as the wireless bandwidth demand of our algorithm is not susceptible to resolution or frame rate increases.

-On the cloud side, our rendering pipeline proactively performs LoD search and asynchronously sends the required Gaussians of upcoming frames to the client.
-This way, we can effectively hide the latency of LoD search by overlapping it with the splatting stage on the client.
-To further accelerate LoD search, we introduce two GPU-oriented optimizations.
-First, we propose an efficient tree traversal algorithm that can be highly parallelized on GPUs to accelerate the LoD search process.
-Second, we design a companion data structure that leverages temporal redundancy across consecutive tree traversals.
-Rather than recomputing the tree traversal results from scratch, we can reuse previous traversal results to reduce the computation.
-Compared against the previous LoD search algorithms, we achieve up to 6.5$\times$ speedup with the same rendering quality.
+To reduce the computation workload of LoD search, our key insight is that, as the user navigates through a 3D scene, \textit{the number of newly visible Gaussians introduced by continuous viewpoint changes remains roughly constant} (assuming a general case of a smooth user motion).
+The subsets of selected Gaussians across adjacent frames are often similar in LoD search.
+By leveraging this insight, we propose a \textit{temporal-aware LoD search} algorithm in \Sect{sec:method:search}.
+Specifically, we propose two GPU-oriented optimizations in LoD search.
+For the initial frame, we propose an efficient tree traversal algorithm that can be highly parallelized on GPUs to accelerate LoD search.
+For the subsequent frames, we design a companion data structure that leverages temporal correlations across consecutive tree traversals to further accelerate this process.
+Rather than recomputing the tree traversal results from scratch, our data structure can reuse previous traversal results to reduce the computation.
+Compared against the previous LoD search algorithms~\citep{kerbl2024hierarchical}, we achieve 6.5$\times$ speedup with the bit-accurate LoD search result.